azat-io/actions-up/readme.md

           echo "::error:: Found ${{ steps.actions-check.outputs.update-count }} outdated GitHub Actions.
 Please update them before merging." echo ""
-          echo "You can update them by running: npx actions-up" echo "Or manually update the versions in your workflow files." exit 1
+          echo "You can update them by running: npx actions-up" echo "Or manually update the versions in your workflows." exit 1
 ````